KickStart Breakfast Programme Terms and Conditions

 1. require the School to remedy the breach of these Terms if The Partners consider that the breach is capable of being remedied; or

-2. temporarily or permanently stop the School's involvement in the Programme.
+2. temporarily or permanently terminate the School's involvement in the Programme.

 2. We will work with the School to ensure that the Programme is successful, but we will not be liable to the School for anything arising from the Programme (except as required by law).